 “Gimme, Gimme” How to Manage Your Child’s Expectations for Christmas

-All season long, kids are encouraged to reveal their wishes of candy and overstuffed stockings next to shiny new bikes, game systems, toys-of-the-year… complete with giant bows on top.
+All season long, kids are encouraged to make their wish lists of candy and overstuffed stockings next to shiny new bikes, game systems, toys-of-the-year… complete with giant bows on top.

 Whether for budget or a desire to live a less cluttered lifestyle, many parents are looking for ways to cut back.
 We all want to make our kids happy, but the winter holidays can easily get out of control.
 Here’s how you can reasonably manage their lists this year without spoiling the fun of the holidays.